MoritzoTheCoder/edx-documentation/en_us/release_notes/source/lms/index.rst

 ******************

-Beta testers can now access and submit responses to open response problems before they are released.
+Beta testers can now access and submit responses to open response problems before those problems are released.
 (TNL-1736)

 ******************
 March 31, 2015